Our customers have been hired by:

 2 Page Resume Header

 To make a two page resume header, repeat the header on the second page.
 That's mainly for consistency, but also to help the manager remember vital info.

 For example, say you list a key bit of work history on page two.
 With a 2nd page resume header, you'll remind the manager, "Oh yeah, she's got an online portfolio," or, "That's right, he's got his PMP certification."

 How to Create a Resume Header in Word

 When creating a header for a resume in Word, don't use Word's document headers.
 Most applicant tracking software can't read them.
 Instead, center your header or put it in the left margin.

 Use large (22 point font) for your name.
 Put your contact info in 11 point font below.
 The best resume header fonts are clear and simple, like Arial and Cambria.

-One last tip about good headers for a resume: proofread.
+One last resume tip about good headers: proofread.
 You probably won't make a mistake with your phone number, but it happens.
 A more common error is adding a portfolio or certification that doesn't fit this job description.

 Pro Tip: There's no need to make a creative resume header that stands out.
 Outlandish fonts, colors, and designs distract from vital contact information.
 Show personality in your LinkedIn profile or portfolio site instead.

 Here's an example resume header made with our fast online resume builder.
 (Outlined in yellow in the image.)
 Want to write your resume in 15 minutes?
 Use our templates and build your resume here.

 That resume headers sample works because it keeps all your relevant info visible, but uncluttered.

 A good resume header is key to getting contact info past the hiring software.

 Follow these important steps:

 - Make your name the biggest item in your resume headers.
 Then add your title and any required license or certificate.

 - Include your most-used phone number and a professional-looking email address.
 It's okay, though not necessary to add a full street address.